Test Integration: Advertising

 </androidx.constraintlayout.widget.ConstraintLayout>

-In the above example, the StreamLayer overlay will take up the entire space of screen, but when expanded, the overlay should reach the bottom of the PlayerView.
-In this case you need to set the overlayHeightSpace parameter for SDK - you can do it programmatically in your Activity:
+In the above example the StreamLayer Element takes up the entire screen area, but when expanded it should reach the bottom of the PlayerView.
+Set the overlayHeightSpace parameter programmatically in your Activity:

 private val layoutListener = View.OnLayoutChangeListener { view, _, _, _, _, _, _, _, _ ->